 5 TIPS FOR BETTER DIGESTION

 More people than ever are facing problems with their digestion.
-From being clinically diagnosed with Ulcerative Colitis, Crohn’s, or IBD, to having no idea why your always bloated and having pain after eating, there are myriads of reasons why your digestion may be going array.
+From being clinically diagnosed with Ulcerative Colitis, Crohn’s, IBD, or IBS to having no idea why you are always bloated and having pain after eating, there are myriads of reasons why your digestion may be going array.
 Living with constant inflammation and pain in your gut is not something that anyone should be going through.
 Not to mention chronic inflammation can lead to even more health-related issues that can otherwise be avoided.
 Learning about your body, what feels good and what does not can help reduce symptoms and improve your digestion over all.
 Now let’s get into it!

 Symptoms of poor digestion: